kali11/AI-agent-workshops/Day1/Lab1/README.md

 7. Investigate LangSmith debug

 ## Task 5: Tool calling
-Most of new models support tools calling (previously function calling).
+Most of new models support tools calling (previously called function calling).
 This mechanism is used to return structured output from LLM.
 Remember that this mechanism does not call any function/tool.
 It just prepares the input.

 1. In Langchain we can define tools in several ways.
 For example using @tool decorator or using Pydantic types.
 Here we define two tools (**add** and **multiply**) in two different ways: